Frequently asked questions (FAQ's)

 2. How is the project managed?

 - The Project is a joint initiative of the NSW and Queensland Governments.
-It is administered by the NSW Department of Trade and Investment and the Queensland Department of Science, Information Technology and Innovation.
+It is administered by the NSW Department of Trade and Investment and the Queensland Department of Environment and Science.
 The Project also receives funding from City of Gold Coast and the management support of Tweed Shire Council.

 3. How often does the system pump sand?